 Share the good news.
 Around Baudville, one of our favorite customer service appreciation ideas is to share positive customer feedback.
 When our CEO receives an email or a letter from a customer praising one of our Customer Service Representatives, he shares it with the rest of the company.
 Simply forwarding an email has a big impression on the employees.

-"The one thing that will always stick out for me is when a customer of mine emailed Brad about how good of a job I did with her order and how I helped her with her event.
-Not only did Brad congratulate me in person with my boss and the other customer service supervisor in the room and give me a gift, but he also forwarded the email to the entire staff.
+“The one thing that will always stick out for me is when a customer of mine emailed Brad about how good of a job I did with her order and how I helped her with her event.
+Not only did Brad congratulate me in person with Kurt and Brenda in the room and give me a gift, but he also forwarded the email to the entire staff.
 The gift was great, but the email to the staff really made me feel appreciated.
 I then received numerous emails from coworkers who I barely saw, much less spoke to on a daily basis, congratulating me about what I did.
-Sometimes the smallest things, like a quick email, can make someone’s day……I know for sure it made mine!!"
+Sometimes the smallest things, like a quick email, can make someone’s day……I know for sure it made mine!!”